cfspluscosmos/cfs-cosmos/README.md

 # At CFS
 The telemetry frame changed.
 Now it is: frame count, time at the Raspberry Pi (PiSat), light sensor data, temperature sensor data, command count and checksum. <br />
-The files that changed are:
+The files that changed are:<br />
-1. sensors.py at FlatSat tool: frame count, time at pi and command count were introduced and then added to the telemetry packet.
+1. sensors.py at FlatSat tool: frame count, time at pi and command count were introduced and then added to the telemetry packet.<br />
-2. cmdUtil.c at cmdUtil tool: the checksum is computed here, then added to packet as well.
+2. cmdUtil.c at cmdUtil tool: the checksum is computed here, then added to packet as well.<br />

 # At Cosmos
+Main differences at Cosmos files are due to: read the new telemetry data and a new approach to make log and send relevant information to a database.<br />
+The files that changed are:<br />
+1. Under <cosmos folder>/config/targets/RPI: <br />
+  a) target.txt: require any new ruby code necessary to conversion of data, in this case, conversion_timestamp.rb.<br />
+  b) Under lib, conversion_timestamp.rb was added.<br />
+  c) Under cmd_tlm, any new item is pointed in rpi_tlm.txt. <br />
+  d) Under screens, any new item is pointed in tlm.txt <br />
+2.